MishkaKnizhka98/Project/README.md

 This project includes three Python code files: `main.py`, `my_functions.py` and `test_my_functions.py`.
 In *main.py* I trained the linear regression model, plotted the dependence of target feature on numeric features and to predicted the final grade for a new student. *my_functions.py* contains all functions that were employed in *main.py*. *test_my_functions.py* is used to test the functions.
 Below there is a brief description of each .py file.

 ### my_functions.py
-This file includes all functions and their documentation that are not present in external modules and that are used in main.py.
+This file includes all functions and their documentation that are not present in external modules and that are used in *main.py*.

-* load_data() - loads a .csv file and splits it into input x and output y
+* load_data() - loads a .csv file and splits it into input x and output y.
-* dummy_matrices() - splits categorical features of x into dummy matrices
+* dummy_matrices() - splits categorical features of x into dummy matrices.
-* compute_model() - fits the model with LinearRegression class and computes weights w,b and the coefficient of determination r_sq
+* compute_model() - fits the model with LinearRegression class and computes weights w,b and the coefficient of determination r_sq.
-* new_student() - creates features of a new student
+* new_student() - creates features of a new student.
-* dummy_matrix_of_new_student()  - splits the new student's categorical features into a dummy matrix
+* dummy_matrix_of_new_student()  - splits the new student's categorical features into a dummy matrix.
-* predict() - using computed w and b, estimates the final grade for the enw student
+* predict() - using computed w and b, estimates the final grade for the new student.
+If the estimated grade is higher than its maximum limit value, it will be trimmed to the limit and the user will get a warning.
-* plot() - plots dependences of the final grade on numeric features of the input
+* plot() - plots dependences of the final grade on numeric features of the input.

 It is worth noting that in `new_student()` I raised the age limit to 25 years in order to make the choice more diverse.

 ### main.py
 First, I imported *my_functions.py* module to get access to all necessary functions.
-In order to turn off `SettingWithCopyWarning alert`, I set the option `mode.chained_assignment` to `None`.
+In order to turn off `SettingWithCopyWarning` alert, I set the option `mode.chained_assignment` to `None`.
 In order to print the trained parameters w as `numpy.ndarray` to 3 decimal places, I used the `np.set_printoptions()` method.

 ```
-from my_functions import *
+import my_functions as mf

 pd.set_option('mode.chained_assignment', None)  # To turn off SettingWithCopyWarning
 np.set_printoptions(formatter={'float': lambda x: "{0:0.3f}".format(x)})  # To print the predicted w to 3 decimals places
 ```

 To perform the linear regression, I used the "student-mat.csv" file.
-Using load_data(), I splitted the dataset into the input features array `x` and target feature `y`.
-Then I used `dummy_matrices()`to turn categorical features of `x` into dummy matrices.
-As a result, the function returned `x_dummy` with replaaced columns.
+Using `mf.load_data()`, I splitted the dataset into the input features array `x` and target feature `y`.
+Then I used `mf.dummy_matrices()` to turn categorical features of `x` into dummy matrices.
+As a result, the function returned `x_dummy` with replaced columns.

 ```
-x, y = load_data("data/student-mat.csv")
+x, y = mf.load_data("data/student-mat.csv")
-x_dummy = dummy_matrices(x)
+x_dummy = mf.dummy_matrices(x)
 ```

-After that the training set (`x_dummy`, `y`) was ready to insert into `compute_model()` as parameters to calculate the weights of the model.
+After that the training set (`x_dummy`, `y`) was ready to be inserted into `mf.compute_model()` as parameters to calculate the weights of the model.

 <p align="center">
   <img src="./Images/x.png">